FRIENDS OF TRENT COUNTRY PARK

 Report by Peter W Gibbs, Chairman

-Report on Proceedings of public meeting, held at 8.00pm Sept 13th 2017, in Christ the King, Oakwood.
+Report on Proceedings of AGM and general meeting, held at 7.45pm November 22nd 2017, in Christ the King, Oakwood.
 With added explanatory notes.

-The Chairman opened the meeting and welcomed 19 members
+The Chairman opened the AGM meeting and welcomed 26 members.

 The minutes of the previous May meeting, having been distributed, were agreed.

 The following candidates were presented for approval to hold office for the following year:

 Chairman – Peter W Gibbs

 The meeting proposed and seconded the committee to serve for the year ahead.

 £1,000 of the balance is from a Grassroots grant encumbered for park improvement. £800 of this is encumbered for the 2018 season of the Trent Park Family Wildlife Club run by Wild Capital.

 Activity since last AGM report: